 Study for the South Carolina Business Management and Law Exam with comprehensive question sets, flashcards, and detailed explanations.
 Prepare effectively and ace your exam!

-To determine the estimated cost after applying the decreases to both hard costs and overhead, first, calculate the new figures based on the percentages provided.
+To determine the correct estimated cost after applying the decreases to both the hard cost and overhead, it's essential to calculate the new amounts for each category.

 [